For feedback or questions on the Shuttle Service or NovaVan, please email us.

 All Faculty, Staff, and Eligible Students can use Villanova University Parking.
-All vehicles must be registered and display a valid parking permit.
+All vehicles must be registered with a valid parking permit.
 Parking is assigned by lot and a coordinating permit will be issued.
+Parking Staff may direct you to an alternative lot throughout the year due to major events.
 Any changes such as a new vehicle or work location can be made on the Parking Portal or by contacting the Parking Office.
-If a vehicle other than the one(s) registered needs to be used on a temporary bases, please visit the Parking Office to obtain a temporary parking permit.
+If a vehicle other than the one(s) registered needs to be used on a temporary bases, please contact the Parking Office to obtain a temporary parking permit.
 All traffic laws and Parking Regulations must be followed at all times.

+Prospective students should schedule a Campus Visit.
 All Visitors can now park in the I-1 Garage located on the South East corner of Ithan and Lancaster Aves.
-The entrance to the lot is on Ithan Ave.
+The entrance on Ithan Ave has an attendant booth.
 This garage is equipped with a gate and a ticket must be obtained prior to entering.
 Before exiting the garage, payment must be made using the machine in order to validate the ticket.
+See Rates

 If parking is required elsewhere than the I-1 Garage, then a temporary parking pass must be obtained.
-Temporary day permits can be obtained at any Guard Gate or the Parking Office.
-Faculty and Staff can request a temporary pass prior to their Visitor’s arrival by submitting the Guest Parking Request Form.
-Temporary permits are valid in accordance with the duration of the date and time stamped on the permit and must be displayed on the vehicle dashboard.
-Notes left on a vehicle are not a substitute for a temporary permit.
+The department that has invited the guest can request a guest pass prior to their guest’s arrival by submitting the Guest Pass Request through the Parking Portal.
+Guests will need to supply their vehicle plate information to obtain the pass.
+Temporary pass are valid in accordance with the duration of the date/time and lot requested and must be displayed on the vehicle dashboard.
+Notes left on a vehicle are not a substitute for a temporary pass.

-Villanova University provides for handicapped parking through the use of approved signage and space marking.
-Only those individuals who have an authorized placard or state issued handicapped license plate may occupy such spaces.
-Handicapped or temporarily disabled individuals requiring transportation should notify the Department of Public Safety dispatcher (Ext.
-9-6979) 72 hours prior to the desired time of transport.
+Villanova University provides for ADA Parking through the use of approved signage and space marking in accordance with PA State Regulations.
+Only those individuals who have an authorized placard or state issued license plates may occupy such spaces.

 The Department of Public Safety will attempt to park disabled individuals as close to any special event as practical and as space is available.